 The report, “Four Years of Change: Oil Sands Cost and Competitiveness in 2018,” notes that over the four-year period from 2014 to 2018, the cost to build a new oil sand project in Canada fell by one-third while operating costs dropped by more than two-fifths.

-The break-even price for western Canada oil sands fell from 2014 to 2018, with and IHS Markit report estimating the expansion of an existing thermal operation could break even with a West Texas Intermediate (WTI) price of $45 per barrel (bbl) compared to a break-even price of more than $65/bbl in 2014.
+The break-even price also fell during this period, with the report estimating the expansion of an existing thermal operation could break even with a West Texas Intermediate (WTI) price of $45 per barrel (bbl) compared to a break-even price of more than $65/bbl in 2014.
 The break-even price for a mining operation without an upgrader would need WTI prices to be $65/bbl compared to about $100/bbl in 2014.

 Despite the improving economics, investments in Canadian oil sands projects are projected to drop to a 15-year low in 2019.
 According to IHS Markit, new capital investments in the region are expected to be about $8 billion, which is well off the pace of the $33 billion in investments in 2014.